 Live Shakespeare at your school.
 No bus required.

-Shakes on Tour brings full-story performances of Macbeth and Romeo and Juliet directly to your school.
+Shakes on Tour brings full-story performances of Shakespeare classics directly to your school.
 In just 60 action-packed minutes, professional actors cover the entire plot, the key characters, and the biggest moments followed by a live Q&A where students can dive deeper into the drama.

-Availability: February 16th – May 8th, 2026
+Availability: February 22 – May 14, 2027

-Plays Available: Macbeth and Romeo and Juliet
+Plays Available: Romeo and Juliet and A Midsummer Night's Dream

 Audience: Up to 150 students per performance